How to Care for Vintage Christmas Ornaments

 Cleaning Vintage Christmas Ornaments

-Cleaning vintage Christmas ornaments should always be approached conservatively.
-In most cases, less intervention is better.
-Dust and minor surface debris can usually be removed without introducing moisture or friction that may damage fragile finishes.
-The goal is preservation, not restoration.
+Cleaning vintage Christmas ornaments should be conservative.
+In most cases, less is better.
+Dust and light surface debris can usually be removed without moisture, scrubbing, or pressure.

 Storing Vintage Ornaments Between Seasons